-- Include at least three levels of performance for each indicator; - Result in a school receiving a single summative rating, from among at least three distinct rating categories; - Weight the indicators in a manner that ensures that schools' performance on the school quality or student success indicator(s): (1) does not change the identity of schools identified for Comprehensive Support and Improvement (see below), unless such a school is making significant progress for the "all students" group on at least one of the indicators that is given substantial weight; and (2) does not change the identify of schools identified for Targeted Support and Improvement (see below), unless each consistently underperforming subgroup at such a school is making significant progress on at least one of the indicators given substantial weight; and, - Further weight the indicators in a manner that ensures that a school scoring at the lowest performance level on any of the substantially weighted indicators cannot receive the same summative rating as a school scoring at the highest level on any of those indicators.

-The proposed regulations also:

-- Required each State to demonstrate, based on the performance of all students and each subgroup of students, that a school performing in the lowest performance level on any of the required indicators receives a different summative rating than a school performing in the highest performance level on all indicators. - Clarified that a State is not required to give the same weight to each of the substantially weighted indicators; and, - Provided that, for a school that does not have enough EL students to meet the n-size requirements (and thus could not be held accountable on the ELP indicator), the weights for remaining indicators would be adjusted proportionately.

-- Clarify that school performance levels for each indicator have to be distinct and discrete, meaning that reporting on a continuous measure such as scale scores would not meet this requirement. - Change the requirement for schools to receive a "single summative rating" to a "single summative determination" from at least three distinct categories of schools.
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations distinct and discrete , meaning that reporting on a continuous measure such as scale scores would not meet this requirement.
+Summative ratings Required that schools receive a single summative rating, from among at least three distinct rating categories.
+Change the requirement for schools to receive a "single summative rating" to a "single summative determination" from at least three distinct categories of schools.
 The preamble to the final regulations states that these categories could be 1) "comprehensive support and improvement schools"; 2) "targeted support and improvement schools"; and 3) "other schools".
+(This is to clarify that the single summative determination does not need to use an A-F or similar system).
+Weighting of School Quality or Student Success indicator Required States to weight indicators in a manner that ensures that schools' performance on the school quality or student success indicator(s): (1) does not change the identity of schools identified for Comprehensive Support and Improvement (see below), unless such a school is making significant progress for the "all students" group on at least one of the indicators that is given substantial weight; and (2) does not change the identify of schools identified for Targeted Support and Improvement (see below), unless each consistently underperforming subgroup at such a school is making significant progress on at least one of the indicators given substantial weight.
+Same Differentiation Further, required indicators to be weighted in a manner that ensures that a school scoring at the lowest performance level on any of the substantially weighted indicators could not receive the same Same

-(This is to clarify that the single summative determination does not need to use an A-F or similar system). - Revise language in NPRM to instead require that a school with a consistently underperforming subgroup must receive a lower summative determination than it would have otherwise received if the school had no consistently underperforming subgroups - Require a State to demonstrate in its State plan that its methodology for differentiating schools, including weighting of indicators, will ensure that schools performing lower on the academic indicators (Academic Achievement, Academic Progress, Graduation Rates, ELP) are more likely to be identified for Comprehensive or Targeted Support and Improvement. - Include requirements that appeared in the proposed regulations in this section clarifying that a State may use a different methodology to differentiate certain types of schools in its accountability system, such as: - Schools with no assessed grade levels; - School with variant grade configurations (P-12 schools); - Small schools where the total number of students for any indicator is under the State n-size; - Schools serving special populations; and/or, - Newly opened schools without multiple years of data.
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations summative rating as a school scoring at the highest level on any of those indicators.
+Relative weighting Clarified that a State is not required to give the same weight to each of the substantially weighted indicators.
+Same EL N-Size Provided that, for a school that does not have enough EL students to meet the n-size requirements (and thus could not be held accountable on the ELP indicator), the weights for remaining indicators would be adjusted proportionately.
+Same Summative score for consistently underperforming subgroups Required each State to demonstrate, based on the performance of all students and each subgroup of students, that a school performing in the lowest performance level on any of the required indicators receives a different summative rating than a school performing in the highest performance level on all indicators.
+Revises language in NPRM to instead require that a school with a consistently underperforming subgroup must receive a lower summative determination than it would have otherwise received if the school had no consistently underperforming subgroups Differentiation with respect to lower-performing schools Not included Require a State to demonstrate in its State plan that its methodology for differentiating schools, including weighting of indicators, will ensure that schools performing lower on the academic indicators (Academic Achievement, Academic Progress, Graduation Rates, ELP) are more likely to be identified for Comprehensive or Targeted Support and Improvement.
+Differentiation with respect to certain types of schools Previously in NPRM state plan provisions Include requirements that appeared in the proposed regulations in this section clarifying that a State may use a different methodology to differentiate certain types of schools in its accountability system, such as: